saltyorg/docs/docs/saltbox/install/install.md

 7. Plex.tv username or email address on the account.

 8. Plex.tv password for the account.
+Note - if your PLEX password is not the same color as your username or contains a $ the install will fail.

 9. Enable if you want to use the Two Factor Authentication [TFA] compatible Plex account login.